poky-bear/playful-interaction/GAME_INSTRUCTIONS.md

 2. Rings are initially dark, with a random order assigned at the start
 3. The first ring in the order is highlighted with a bright color
 4. When the player presses the spacebar, a dark circle expands from the center
-5. If the player releases the spacebar when the expanding circle is near the bright ring, the game progresses to the next ring
+5. If the player releases the spacebar when the expanding circle is near the bright ring (within the hit tolerance), the game progresses to the next ring
+6. The game provides feedback on how close the player was to the perfect timing
-6. The goal is to successfully time the release for all three rings in the assigned order
+7. The goal is to successfully time the release for all three rings in the assigned order

 ## Setup Instructions